 WHAT TO DO

 Shop Essex Street

 "Shoplifters will be blood eagled," reads an ornate sign next to the cash register at Coven's Cottage.
 Another sign forbids photos; I complied, missing what would have been awesomely menacing shots of potions, a cast iron cauldron, and piles of polished wolf teeth.
 And so goes the cobbled stretch of pedestrian shops on Essex Street, some more touristy than others.
 At Modern Millie, off Central Avenue, I eyed new 1950s-style circle skirts and bought a flouncy coat, then went next door to New England Dog Biscuit Co. to watch the frosting of canine biscuits (smelled yummy).
-Around the corner, I checked out well-priced sweaters at J Mode and Curtsy.
+Around the corner, I checked out well-priced sweaters at J. Mode.
 Down Washington Street, I liked Haus Witch for its feminist take on witchcraft and spied non-sexist tarot cards and a book for people who menstruate.